jolly-io/Data-Engineering/README.md

 A Virtual Private Cloud (VPC) exists inside a region, which can contain more than one VPC, and a VPC spans multiple  availability zones within the region.
 VPC is a way to isolate your AWS resources (such as EC2) from the outside world.

-- Analytics, Machine Learning, and reverse ETL are the end use cases you will
+- Analytics, Machine Learning, and reverse ETL are the end use cases you will serve

 ## AWS Core Services
 - Compute Services such as AWS Elastic Compute Cloud (EC2).
 EC2 is a virtual server in the AWS cloud.